 Step 3: Public Voting

-The voting period will last for four weeks – from Monday 3 September to Sunday 30 September 2018.
-The 40 applicants with the most votes will be awarded a £250 grant.
+The voting period will last for four weeks – from Monday 4 November to Friday 29 November 2019.
+The 40 applicants with the most votes will be awarded a grant.
+The most voted for project will receive a larger grant, of £1000.
 All winners and runners up will continue to feature on this website.

 Need some help with your application?